Skip to main content

 OPTEL Advisory Committee

-The California Department of Education (CDE), in collaboration with the contractor, consults with the OPTEL advisory committee (OAC).
-The OAC, comprised of educators and English Language Development (ELD) experts from across California, includes current content area teachers at different grade levels, ELD teachers, bilingual teachers, special education teachers, and experts with demonstrated experience in observing and documenting pupil academic language practices as well as in developing and administering assessments for English learners.
+The California Department of Education (CDE), in collaboration with the contractor, consulted with the OPTEL advisory committee (OAC).
+The OAC, comprised of educators and English language development (ELD) experts from across California, included content area teachers at different grade levels, ELD teachers, bilingual teachers, special education teachers, and experts with demonstrated experience in observing and documenting pupil academic language practices as well as in developing and administering assessments for EL students.

 OPTEL Timeline

-The OPTEL will be brought before the State Board of Education (SBE) in fall 2023 to be considered for approval as the statewide standardized protocol for Criterion 2 (teacher evaluation of EL students) and Criterion 3 (parent opinion and consultation) for the purpose of reclassification.
+The OPTEL was brought before the SBE in November 2023 and was unanimously approved as the statewide standardized protocol for Criterion 2 (teacher evaluation of EL students) and Criterion 3 (parent opinion and consultation) for the purpose of reclassification.

-December 2018: Contract to co-develop, pilot, and validate an observation protocol to support reclassification decisions for English learner reclassification Criteria 2–3
+December 2018: Contract to co-develop, pilot, and validate an observation protocol to support reclassification decisions for EL student reclassification Criteria 2–3 with WestED.

-January 2022: Field test activities postponed until 2022–2023 school year due to circumstances caused by COVID-19 school closures
+January 2022: Field test activities postponed until 2022–23 school year due to circumstances caused by COVID-19 school closures.

-May 2023: OAC Meeting (virtual) to review initial analytic data set from field testing, a summary of OAC discussion, and recommended edits to the OPTEL
+May 2023: OAC Meeting (virtual) held to review initial analytic data set from field testing, a summary of OAC discussion, and recommended edits to the OPTEL.

-October 2023: Update for SBE in information memorandum that includes validation study and draft OPTEL tool
+October 2023: SBE October 2023 information memorandum included the validation study and results, and draft OPTEL tool.

-November 2023: Anticipate presenting the final analytic data set, validation study report, and draft OPTEL tool to the SBE with recommendation for approval as the statewide standardized protocol for Criterion 2 (teacher evaluation of EL students) and Criterion 3 (parent opinion and consultation) for the purpose of reclassification
+November 2023: Presented the final analytic data set, validation study report, and draft OPTEL tool to the SBE with recommendation for approval as the statewide standardized protocol for Criterion 2 (teacher evaluation of EL students) and Criterion 3 (parent opinion and consultation) for the purpose of reclassification.
+SBE unanimously approved the use of the OPTEL during the November 2023 meeting.

 Questions: Language Policy & Leadership Office | 916-319-0845